Daymond1/EyeQ/README.md

 ## Installation

+1. Use installer EyeQ.msi
+   OR
-1. Clone the repository to your local machine.
+2.1.
+Clone the repository to your local machine.
-2. Build the solution using Visual Studio or any other compatible IDE.
+2.2.
+Build the solution using Visual Studio or any other compatible IDE.
-3. Run the compiled executable file (EyeQ.exe) to launch the application.
+2.3.
+Run the compiled executable file (EyeQ.exe) to launch the application.

 ## Usage